dhathout/cs205-website/docs/howto.md

 ---
 ### How it Works

-The approach can be split into foru major segments:
+The approach can be split into four major segments:
 1. Webscraping songs from FMA (in mp3 format)
 2. Converting and preprocessing songs into a clean binary format (an array on values)
 3. Utilizing the custom data generator to train the Neural Network (Wavenet model) in a memory efficent manner